Call For A FREE Consultation

 Connecticut was the first state to pass a lemon law in the United States.
 John J. Woodcock III, a representative in the Connecticut legislature, introduced the Lemon law after a resident in his district claimed to have purchased a vehicle for $7,000, only for it to be a lemon.
 The warranty that came with the car apparently had loopholes in it, which let the seller get away with selling “classic lemons” while commanding “good car prices.”

 Following Connecticut’s lead, lemon laws were enacted in every state across the United States.
-These laws provide consumers with legal remedies when they purchase defective products covered by a manufacturer’s warranty, regardless of whether the product is new or used.
+These laws provide consumers with legal remedies when they purchase defective products covered by a manufacturer’s warranty.

 1970: Song-Beverly Consumer Warranty Act